 Pistachios are readily available in stores and bodegas in Jamaica.
 As are almonds and other nuts.

 Keto Cocktails and Alcohol in Jamaica

 Red Stripe beer is one of Jamaica’s most famous products.
 Unfortunately, one bottle of Red Stripe has 12g of carbs.
+Red Stripe beer is NOT keto friendly!
 And Red Stripe Light isn’t much better at 10.5g of carbs per bottle.

 So stick with wine.

 Or, better yet, take advantage of another famous Jamaican product: rum!

 Unless it has flavor additives that add sugar, rum has zero carbs.